ibrunotome/docker-laravel-appengine/README.md

 ## How to deploy it to Google App Engine (GAE)

-Just put all the files on the root of your laravel project, then change your [app.yaml](https://cloud.google.com/appengine/docs/flexible/php/configuring-your-app-with-app-yaml) section: `runtime: php` to `runtime: custom`, and deploy your application with `gcloud app deploy` command.
+Just put all the files of this repo on the root of your laravel project, then change your [app.yaml](https://cloud.google.com/appengine/docs/flexible/php/configuring-your-app-with-app-yaml) section: `runtime: php` to `runtime: custom`, and deploy your application with `gcloud app deploy` command.
 That's it 🎉.
 You can learn more about GAE here: https://cloud.google.com/appengine/docs/flexible/

 ## Deploy to GAE using a CI/CD pipeline